 Environmental Health Investigators

-The Environmental Health Investigators program helps prepare underserved youth in communities of southwest Illinois to pursue STEM careers and education that focus on health sciences.
-The program is designed for students to participate in authentic science that allows them to more fully engage in real world problems involving community environmental health.
-During this program, students work with SIUE staff and faculty to conduct environmental surveys of their community, learn about environmental sensing and sensors, and design and carry out a research project where they investigate a question related to environmental health in their community.
+The Environmental Health Investigators program was developed with underserved youth in communities of southwest Illinois to encourage them to pursue STEM careers and education that focus on health sciences.
+The program was designed for students to participate in authentic science that allowed them to engage in real world problems involving community environmental health.
+During this program, students worked with SIUE staff and faculty to conduct environmental surveys of their community, learn about environmental sensing and sensors, and design and carry out a research project where they investigated a question related to environmental health in their community.

 Lesson Plans